SquilliamX/foundry-fund-me-f23/notes.md

     - Creating NFTs on IPFS
     - How Creating NFTs on-Chain Works
     - How to Create NFTs on-Chain

+AirDrop Notes
+    - What is an Airdrop?
+    - Common Types of Airdrops
+    - Why Do Projects Do Airdrops?
+    - Common Requirements for Airdrops

 EIP Notes
     - EIP status terms